ClementNerma/Rave/docs/books/hybrid.md

 }
 ```

-Here is it!
+Here it is!
 This code answers to the problem.

 Of course, your solution could be different, as there are many ways to solve it.
 This anwser is well optimized and relatively short.
 Try to compare you own solution to this one and see the differences.